robin98sun/Restify-Routing/README.md

 subRouter.get('/:username', function(req, res){
     res.send(200, 'Hello ' + req.params.username)
 })
+    // For things need to be done before end points,
+    // From version 0.3.*, chained handlers is supported
+    // This will insert two handlers before every end points in sequence subRouter.all('/:username', function(req, res, next){
+        // something to do ...
+        next();     // remember to invoke next(), or send a response to break the callback chain }, function( req, res, next){
+        // some other interesting things to do ... next();
+    });

 // Build subRouter under sub-path '/user'
 // this will add restify native route map '/user/:username'